 Read Also: Top 8 Best Squat & Power Racks For Your Gym

 What Is An Olympic Barbell?

-While other types of barbells exist, an Olympic barbell has a specific set of measurements, and only can fit a certain style of weighted plates.
+While other types of barbells exist, an Olympic barbell has a specific set of measurements, and only can fit a certain style of bumper plates.

 A men’s Olympic bar is 2.2 metres (7.2 ft) and weighs 20kg (~45lbs).
 The outer ends (where the plates go on) are 2 inches in diameter, while the grip of the bar is 1.1 inches in diameter.

 An Olympic bar is 1.31 metres or 4.3 ft in length.